latent-variable/lm-evaluation-harness-webui-wrapper/README.md

 ## TODO
 - Make the process more user-friendly.
 - Add a file for defining variables.
-- Include results from personal testing.
+- Add results with 3bit models